The Stigma of Addiction

 Anyone can find themselves caught in a struggle with addiction, but everyone has a different story to tell about how they got there and where they came from.

-Timmy McMorrows is a counselor here at Transitions Recovery Program and he has opened up to share his one-of-a-kind story.
+Timothy McMorrow is an employee here at Transitions Recovery Program and he has opened up to share his one-of-a-kind story.
 Through his recovery journey he has come to realize that addiction doesn’t act alone, it pairs itself with mental health struggles and both need to be addressed before healing can begin.

 But before we get into his details, we wanted to take a few moments to discuss the importance of sharing stories like these.